Website Terms and Conditions

 Heat Geek Installations Ltd has appropriate insurance to cover possible third-party damage, which may be caused by any of our activities in supplying a low carbon heating system to you.

 Heat Geek Installations Ltd will keep your information in accordance with data protection legislation and will ensure your data will only be used for the purpose of delivering a fully compliant installation.
-We will only share data where required for this purpose.

 We will agree installation dates with you after the order has been confirmed and we have received your deposit.
 This information will be available on our website in your account.